kitnil/awesome/README.md

 - [browsh](https://github.com/browsh-org/browsh) - A fully-modern text-based browser, rendering to TTY and browsers
 - [react-developer-roadmap](https://github.com/adam-golab/react-developer-roadmap) - Roadmap to becoming a React developer in 2019
 - [native-client](https://github.com/belaviyo/native-client) - This is a node wrapper for Native Messaging for Windows, Linux, and Mac OS.
-- [etherpad-lite](https://github.com/ether/etherpad-lite) - Etherpad: Really real-time collaborative document editing
+- [etherpad-lite](https://github.com/ether/etherpad-lite) - Etherpad: real-time collaborative document editor
 - [multitwitch](https://github.com/bhamrick/multitwitch) - Multiple twitch streams on one page
 - [d3](https://github.com/d3/d3) - Bring data to life with SVG, Canvas and HTML. :bar_chart::chart_with_upwards_trend::tada:
 - [javascript-algorithms](https://github.com/trekhleb/javascript-algorithms) - 📝 Algorithms and data structures implemented in JavaScript with explanations and links to further readings